Anhedonia is the clinical term for reduced ability or inability to experience pleasure from activities that are usually enjoyable.

-It affects 70% of people with depression and can occur independently as its own condition
+It affects 70% of people with depression and can occur independently as its own condition.

 What Is Anhedonia?

 Mental health professionals recognize two primary subtypes of this condition.
-Social anhedonia involves reduced pleasure from interpersonal interactions, making relationships feel burdensome rather than fulfilling.
+Social anhedonia involves reduced pleasure from interpersonal interactions, making relationships feel unrewarding rather than fulfilling.
 Physical anhedonia affects sensory experiences, causing food to lose its taste, music to sound flat, and physical touch to feel meaningless.
 Some individuals experience both types simultaneously.

 The condition stems from disrupted dopamine pathways in the brain's reward processing centers.
 These neural circuits, which normally signal pleasure and motivation, become impaired or underactive.
 This neurobiological basis explains why anhedonia isn't simply a matter of willpower or attitude, but rather a legitimate medical concern requiring appropriate treatment and understanding.